monojit18/AKS-Arc/README-DataController.md

 ![arc-aks-dc-deploy-state-change-2](./Assets/arc-aks-dc-deploy-state-change-2.png)

 Wait for the status to **Ready**.
-At this stage entire Data Controller setup is complete and we are ready to move further
+At this stage entire Data Controller setup is complete and we are ready to move further.

 ### Deploy SQL Managed Instances

 Since now our Data Controller extension is ready on Azure Arc-enabled Kubernetes; we will now go-ahead and deploy SQL Managed Instance onto this.

 As we have done for Data Controller extension, we will do the SQL MI deployment through portal and check the status in Azure CLI.
-Following figures should explain the steps
+Following figures should explain the steps.

 ![arc-aks-dc-sqlmi-1](./Assets/arc-aks-dc-sqlmi-1.png)